-If you are looking for the best tool for cutting small trees, you need to try an ergonomic tool.
+If you are looking for the best tool for cutting small trees, you must try an ergonomic tool.
 An ergonomic tool is designed to reduce the pain and the pressure you get as you use your hands to trim tree branches.

-Ergonomic tree cutting tools come with features like soft rubber handles to allow you to have comfort as you work with them.
+Ergonomic tree cutting tools come with features like soft rubber handles to provide comfort as you work with them.
 They are the best choice if you have trouble holding things for a more extended period.

 12. Anvil Shears

-Tree cutting tools’ names usually match with the way the tool looks or is designed.
+Tree cutting tools’ names usually match the way the tool looks or is designed.
 The anvil shears work with a crushing movement to trim thick dead material on a tree.
-They are less expensive compared to other branch cutting tools that we have mentioned.
+They are less expensive compared to other branch-cutting tools that we have mentioned.

-However, these tools are not recommended if you will work with live branches as they may end up damaging the tree.
+However, these tools are not recommended if you work with live branches as they may damage the tree.
 Therefore, you will have to look at other options.

 13. Pruner Combo

-A pruner combo is the best choice if you can’t make up your mind on whether you want a tree pole pruner or a pole saw.
+A pruner combo is the best choice if you can’t decide whether you want a tree pole pruner or a pole saw.
 A pruner combo will offer you the two-in-one tool as it is adjustable to fit your trimming desires that can be met by either tool.

 This tool will ease and allow you to work nonstop without the need to stop and get a different tool throughout the job.